Categories

 Volunteers:

-Volunteers are invaluable assets to 501c3 organizations, providing essential support and care for animals.
+Volunteers are invaluable assets to 501c3 animal rescue organizations, providing essential support and care for animals.
 Volunteer agreements establish expectations and roles for volunteers, optimizing their experience and contribution.
 These agreements can also protect your nonprofit from a costly lawsuit if something were to happen to a volunteer.

 Some rescues have volunteers offer to foster animals to free up space in your facility and allow the animal to get more individualized attention and care.
 If your organization allows fostering, have a foster agreement in place with each foster home so expectations are clear.